+- The Process and Self-Evaluation Areas

 - Executive Summary Highlights

 - Areas of Improvement for 2023

 - Summary of Areas that Showed the Most Significant Score Increases

 - Results of Board Performance Evaluation

 - 2023 Action Steps to Improve 2022 Requests

 - Conclusion: Areas to Focus for 2023

 Commissioner Scott pointed to Section Board Member Interactions and Meeting Activities, where there was a 0.36 score increase (4.5 to 4.86) for the question "All Board members adequately contribute to discussion and deliberations.
-Committee Chair Hao said one comment disagreed with the question.
+Committee Chair Hao noted one comment said not all Board members enage in active discussions.
 Committee Chair Hao said some agenda items solicit a lot of interest and discussion, while others may be more straightforward or routine.
 She said it's a well-taken critique, and the Board should be mindful of our participation.

 Committee Chair Hao said there were comments about attendance as well.
-She recommended that concerns about how the Board functions, such as the contributions to discussions or attendance in general, should be discussed at the full Board level.
+She recommended that concerns about how the Board functions, such as the contributions to discussions or attendance in general, should be discussed with the Board President.